Keeping an Observation Journal

 Simply put, an observation journal is a place for you to make note of the things you observe around you.
 This type of journal is used to study nature, to study business needs, to keep a record of daily happenings, or any way you may choose to observe the world.

-You can list the observations you make, or you can write a detailed summary.
+- You can list the observations you make.

 There are many options when recording your perception of the world.

 The important thing about an observation journal is it takes you outside yourself.
-Usually with journaling, it is an exercise in evaluating ourselves.
+Usually with Journaling for Entrepreneurs, it is an exercise in evaluating ourselves.
 When we choose to be observers, we are evaluating the world around us.